sauliiin/Loki-and-Grafana/README.md

 ## ✍️ Writing clean filters

+You can write like this:

 ```logql
 {app="gtoglueb2c"} | json | function = "wrapper" | level = "error"
 ```

-Or like this (same effect, easier to read):
+Or like this (same effect, easier to read - in my opinion):

 ```logql
 {app="gtoglueb2c"}